 Categorising Focus on lexical verb Lexical sets Teaching through texts One way of using texts in the classroom Conclusion Categorising Traditional approaches to the teaching of multi-word verbs focus on the explicit study of the item.
 Many ELT coursebooks and grammars classify them into four distinct types, depending on whether they are intransitive or transitive, i.e. verbs that don't take an object and verbs that do, or if the verb and particle can be separated or not.
 Students study the rules, and then attempt to match a number of phrasal verbs (generally not linked thematically) to their appropriate type.
-I have used this method in the past, and have occasionally found students, usually analytical learners, who have benefited from such an approach.
-Focus on lexical verb Another approach is to group them according to the lexical verb; The difference between present simple and continuous tenses.
+The difference between present simple and continuous tenses.
+I have already created two posts on the difference between the present simple and continuous tenses.

 There are Present simple or present continuous tense – improved and Present simple and continuous tenses posts.
 Both of them are good but as I have come up with a new idea, I want to share it with you in this post.
 This post concentrates on the difference between the tenses.
 If you are not sure about the form of the tenses, you should see the following posts first: In this post there are just two activities: a worksheet and an interactive quiz.
 Questions in the past tense - Games to learn English.

-It doesn’t matter who told me.
-I think loads of films have been made there.
+Students get easily confused and they feel that they are not able to form the questions.
+But in fact, it is very simple.
 English Grammar Pill: How to use the present perfect tenses correctly.
 In my last Grammar Pill post, I wrote about the English past tenses and hopefully gave you an idea of how to use the tenses correctly.